 Eligible nominees are faculty who have either won a USC Mentoring Award or have the equivalent evidence of excellence in mentoring and be nominated at this time by their dean.

 Only one nomination per school will be considered for the award.
 Nominations should include a letter of nomination from the dean and supporting letters from at least two of the nominee’s peers or current or former mentees.
-All nomination materials should be submitted by 5:00pm on Friday, October 21, 2016 to Omar Villa or to:
+All nomination materials should be submitted by 5:00pm on Friday, October 20, 2017 to Omar Villa in the Office of the Vice Provost for Academic and Faculty Affairs at firstname.lastname@example.org or to:

 Provost’s Mentoring Award